- Microsoft’s Windows File Recovery is a CLI-based tool that can to help you recover deleted files on your Windows 10 computer.

 The previous version of Windows File Recovery offered three modes for recovering deleted files: Default, Segment, and Signature.
-So if you already had WFR on your computer, make sure you update it to the latest version.
+So, if you already have WFR on your computer, make sure you update it to the latest version.

 To avoid confusion around file systems and help you determine the one used on the storage medium you mean to recover, here’s what you need to know –

 i.
-NTFS – Used on most storage devices like HDD, SSD, along with thumb drives with more than 4GB storage.
+NTFS – Used on most storage devices like HDD and SSD, along with thumb drives with more than 4GB storage.

 ii.
 FAT and exFAT – Used primarily by memory cards and thumb drives with less than 4GB storage.